-Another favorite cold-weather remedy in our home is to make herbal broths.
+Another favorite immune system supporting remedy in our home is herbal broth.
 You can use beef or chicken bones, mushrooms, or just use vegetables and herbs to make a stock.
 Either way, this is a great way to load up on herbs and warm your body too.
 When experiencing any sort of respiratory infection, it’s best to avoid cold foods and stick with warm, cooked foods and warm drinks.

 You can add dried herbs or fresh foraged herbs to your stock or a big pot of water and simmer on low for 6 – 48 hours, depending on what’s in it.
 For just herbs and veggies, 6 hours is fine.
 If it includes chicken bones you want to simmer 24 hours and if it includes beef bones you want to simmer 48 hours.

-Some wonderful herbs to add to about a gallon of water/broth are:
+Some wonderful herbs (fungi) to add to about a gallon of water/broth are:

 - Astragulus root (a handful or so)

 - Thyme (4 fresh spring or 1 Tablespoon dried)

 - Garden Sage (2 fresh sprigs or 2 tablespoons dried)